hamidahoderinwale/cursor-telemetry/README.md

 - **Navigator** - Explore workspace structure
 - **System** - Resource usage and IDE state
 - **API Docs** - Complete API reference

+### Workspace Sharing

+Share your workspace data securely with others via shareable links:

+**Features:**
+- **Privacy Controls**: Choose from 4 abstraction levels (Level 0: Full code traces → Level 3: Workflow patterns only)
+- **Date Range Filtering**: Limit sharing to specific time periods
+- **Automatic Expiration**: Set links to expire after 1 day to 1 year, or never expire
+- **Custom Names**: Give share links friendly names for easy identification
+- **Link Management**: View, copy, test, and delete all your share links
+- **Real-Time Preview**: See exactly what will be shared (workspaces, events, prompts, estimated size) before creating the link

+**Use Cases:**
+- **Team Collaboration**: Share progress with teammates without exposing code
+- **Project Showcases**: Demonstrate development workflow and patterns
+- **Stakeholder Updates**: Share metrics and insights with non-technical stakeholders
+- **Cross-Device Sync**: Access your workspace data from different machines

+**Privacy Levels:**
+- **Level 0**: Raw Traces - Full code diffs and all metadata (use only for trusted recipients)
+- **Level 1**: Code Abstracts - Metrics and statistics without code content (recommended for most sharing)
+- **Level 2**: Statement-Level - High-level descriptions only
+- **Level 3**: Workflow-Level - Patterns only (maximum privacy)

+**How to Use:**
+1. Click "Share Workspace" button in the sidebar
+2. Select workspaces to share (or select all)
+3. Choose privacy level and expiration
+4. Optionally set date range and custom name
+5. Review the preview showing what will be shared
+6. Click "Create Share Link"
+7. Copy the link and share it with others
+8. Manage links via "Manage Links" button

 ### Performance Optimizations